HOW TO CONTRIBUTE

 Here are a few tips on how to write for our blog:

-- Avoid overly formal or academic language – Power to Persuade isn’t an academic journal.
-Please stick to plain, conversational language in your post.
+Avoid overly formal or academic language – Please stick to plain, conversational language in your post.
+Power to Persuade is not an academic journal.

-- Minimise jargon – To make sure people from other sectors get the most out of your article, try to avoid the use of any industry-specific jargon.
-If you have to use a term others might not be familiar with, please ensure it is clearly defined.
+Minimise jargon – To make sure people from other sectors get the most out of your article, try to avoid using industry-specific jargon.
+If you have to use a term others might not be familiar with, please clearly define it.

-- Avoid very long sentences and paragraphs – Short and punchy is preferable to dense and verbose.
+Avoid long sentences and paragraphs – Short and punchy is preferable to dense and verbose.

-- Make use of subheadings, bulleted lists and links – We encourage you to break up long passages of text with subheadings, and to use bullet points rather than commas for long lists.
-You should also feel free to include links to any related pages or articles.
+Make use of subheadings, bulleted lists and links – We encourage you to break up long passages of text with subheadings, and to use bullet points rather than commas for long lists.
+Feel free to include links to any related pages or articles.

 WILL YOU EDIT MY POST WITHOUT TELLING ME?